Eyevinn/iaf-plugin-encore-local/README.md

 `onFileAdd = (filePath: string, readStream: Readable)`.

 Method that is executed when a file is added to the directory being watched. `filePath` is the full path to the added file, and `readStream` is a `Readable` stream of the file data.
 Any file watcher plugins are *required* to provide these.
 The method dispatches a transcoding job to the Encore endpoint.
+On job completion a SMIL-file will be generated in the `outputDestination` containing all transcoded video/audio files.

 ## `EncoreDispatcher`
 Sub-module that dispatches Encore transcoding jobs.